StanfordBioinformatics/Swarm/README.md

 <img src="https://github.com/StanfordBioinformatics/Swarm/blob/master/Swarm-logo.png" width="300" align="right">

-# Swarm: A federated Cloud Framework for Large-scale Variant Analysis
+# Swarm: A Federated Cloud Framework for Large-scale Variant Analysis

 This is a Spring Boot server that queries genomic variants from Google BigQuery and Amazon Athena.